giorgiogross/Snach-Arduino/README.md

 </ul>

 # Licenses
-See the licenses folder for licenses of the hardware and software used in this project.
+See the licenses.txt for licenses of the schematics used in this project.
 Code and creative contents created by me are signed as such and licensed under the Apache-2.0.
 See LICENSE.txt for details.
+Code not created by me is signed as such and includes a copyright notice on the top.